sepro/LSTrAP/README.md

 ## Running LSTrAP on transcriptome data

 To use LSTrAP on a *de novo* assembled transcriptome a little pre-processing is required.
 Instead of the genome a fasta file containing **coding** sequences can be used (remove UTRs).
-Using the helper script fasta_to_gtf.py a gtf file suited for LSTrAP can be generated.
+Using the helper script fasta_to_gff.py a gff file suited for LSTrAP can be generated.

-    python3 fasta_to_gtf.py /path/to/transcript.cds.fasta > output.gtf
+    python3 fasta_to_gff.py /path/to/transcript.cds.fasta > output.gff

 ## Adapting LSTrAP to other cluster managers